 Smith anchors FNC's signature evening newscast, "The Fox Report" (7-8 PM/ET), which consistently ranks in the top five programs in cable news and has been number one in the 7 PM timeslot for more than 100 consecutive months, as well as the afternoon news/interview program, "Studio B with Shepard Smith" (3-4 PM/ET).
 Both programs are geared towards utilizing Smith's pull-no-punches attitude to cover the stories of the day.

-Most recently, Smith reported on the scene in Boston as news of the tragic marathon bombing unfolded.
+Most recently, Smith reported live from the scene in Moore, Oklahoma in the wake of the devastating EF5 tornado, as well as live from Boston as news of the tragic marathon bombing unfolded.
 He also reported live from Rome on the election of Pope Francis, as well as on the retirement of Pope Benedict XVI.
 In 2012, he reported live from New Orleans during Hurricane Isaac and from Charlotte during the Democratic National Convention.
 Smith reported live from Japan following the devastating earthquake and tsunami and during the nuclear threats.
 He also provided extensive news coverage and analysis of the anti-government protests and civil unrest in Egypt and in Libya.

 During the 2008 political season, Smith reported from various locations including the Democratic National Convention and the Republican National Convention.
 He also anchored FOX Broadcast Company's Election Night coverage of the 2008 presidential election and provided live coverage of the presidential and vice presidential debates during the 2008 campaign season.